Chia-Network/chips/CHIPs/chip-evanwinget-titled-cat.md

 ### On-chain Identity

-On-chain identity for CATs is important for the same reasons it is on-chain for NFTs.
-An on-chain, hash-committed identity lets any party verify, without trusting an indexer or registry, that the artwork and metadata they are shown are what the issuer committed to.
-An immutable creator-DID binding lets any party trace the asset to its issuer and detect impersonation.
-These guarantees are valuable for a trading card, and they are equally valuable for a stablecoin or a tokenized commodity (arguably more so, given the sums involved).
+On-chain identity matters for a CAT for the same reasons it matters for an NFT.
+A hash-committed identity lets any party verify, without trusting an indexer or registry, that the artwork and metadata shown are what the issuer committed to, and an immutable creator-DID binding lets any party trace the asset to its issuer and detect impersonation.
+These guarantees are as valuable for a stablecoin or a tokenized commodity as for a trading card, arguably more so given the sums involved.

 ### Title Singleton plus a CAT